JoshStaff99/Laravel-SPA-Challenge/README.md

 ### Vite Hot Module Reload Issues
 - Ensure \
-pm run dev\ is running in a separate terminal
+npm run dev\ is running in a separate terminal
 - Check browser console for connection errors to HMR server
 - Verify \APP_URL\ in \.env\ matches your local URL